 Preservation Awards to be Bestowed by AMIA at Annual Conference

-At this year’s Association of Moving Image Archivists (AMIA) Annual Conference in Baltimore, four awards will be presented by the organization to individuals and organizations who have demonstrated exceptional work in the areas of preservation.
-The ceremony will take place on November 14 at the Parkway Theatre in Baltimore, where the convention runs from November 13 -16.
+At this year’s Association of Moving Image Archivists (AMIA) Annual Conference in Portland, four awards will be presented by the organization to individuals who have demonstrated exceptional work in the areas of archiving and preservation.
+The ceremony will take place on November 29 at the Portland Hilton Downtown, where the convention runs from Nov 28 to Dec 1.

+- The Advocacy Award to Ray Edmundson, Principal of Archive Associates Pty Ltd.

+- The Alan Stark Award to Jeffrey L. Stoiber, Assistant Curator for The L. Jeffrey Selznick School of Film Preservation at George Eastman Museum;

-- The William S. O’Farrell Volunteer Award to Snowden Becker, audiovisual archivist and educator
+- The William S. O’Farrell Volunteer Award to Dino Everett, Archivist at the University of Southern California (USC) Hugh M. Hefner Moving Image Archive.

 AMIA’s Silver Light Award recognizes career achievement in the field of moving image archives, including professional and volunteer works or activities, and contributions to preservation and restoration projects.
-For nearly four decades, Eddie Richmond was one of the principle executives of the UCLA Film and Television Archive.
-Eddie’s tenure has seen the archive grow from a few hundred titles to over 200,000 – the second largest public archive in the United States – and was integral to its move from rented space in Hollywood to the PHI Stoa, a state-of-the-art center in Santa Clarita built by The Packard Humanities Institute.
-A strong believer in collaboration, the range of Eddie’s many activities extend to the most important institutions across the globe.

-In 2018, AMIA presented its first Advocacy Award to Ray Edmondson in recognition of his history of advocacy for cinema, archives and archivists around the world.
-This year, the newly named Ray Edmondson Advocacy Award will honor the South Side Home Movie Project.
-The project is an archival and research initiative to collect, preserve and exhibit amateur films from Chicago’s South Side neighborhood.
-The South Side Home Movie Project grew from the notable absence home movies (especially from minorities) in the canon of film scholarship which is only now beginning to change.
-The project also seeks to provide context and history for this historic neighborhood.
+Weissman has worked in film post-production and preservation for over 40 years.
+His career with the Library of Congress began in 1981 when he was hired as a film preservation specialist.
+As Supervisor of the Film Preservation Laboratory, he was involved in building and opening the lab at the Packard Campus for Audio Visual Conservation.
+In addition to directing the restoration of a wide range of films over his career, Weissman was at the forefront of the efforts to design and implement a high-tech scanning system to digitally preserve and restore the Library’s paper print collection of early motion pictures.
+As an AMIA member, Weissman co-developed the organization’s Intermediate Preservation Training Workshop, served as a Board director, and chaired the AMIA Preservation Committee.

+AMIA’s inaugural Advocacy Award will be presented to Ray Edmondson in recognition of his history of advocacy for cinema, archives and archivists around the world.
+In the art and science of archiving, Edmundson is one of the industry’s most respected advocates, embodying what the award stands for.
+Described as the “moving spirit” behind the creation of the National Film and Sound Archive of Australia (NFSA) in 1984, Edmundson was its deputy director until 2001, when he retired and was endowed as its first honorary Curator Emeritus.
+During his public service career, he devised and led corporately funded film restorations and pioneering programs like The Last Film Search and Operation Newsreel.
+Edmundson has received numerous awards for his work, including the Medal of the Order of Australia (OAM), NSW Pioneer of the Year by the Australian Society of Cinema Pioneers, the SEAPAVAA (South East Asia Pacific Audiovisual Archive Association) Life Achievement Award, and the Distinguished Achievement Award of the Australian Society of Archivists, among many others.
+He is also a past recipient of the AMIA Silver Light Award.
+Edmundson has served as chair or board member on numerous professional and community organizations, authors books and industry journal articles, teaches, and lectures around the world.

 More than 650 professionals representing the world’s major media institutions gather each year for AMIA’s Annual Conference.
 Attendees represent all areas of the community-corporate and national archives, media companies, libraries, historical societies, service providers, universities, and more.
 Workshops, screenings, and more than 60 sessions programmed by working archivists address the best ways to preserve and provide access to our media.